refinedev/refine/documentation/blog/2024-05-07-ts-dictionary.md

 Dictionaries are one of the crucial data structures in programming.
 Dictionaries or maps are useful for describing key-value paired objects in an application.
 They can be implemented using `Object` and `Map` instances in JavaScript.
 In TypeScript, dictionaries are also implemented as a `Record<>` with related types for its keys and values.

-TypeScript necessitates proper type annotation to a dictionary keys and values.
+TypeScript necessitates proper type annotation to a dictionary's keys and values.
 So, in this post, we explore how type safe dictionaries in TypeScript are implemented with necessary type definitions, annotations and specificity.

 We first make sense of what dictionaries are and go through a couple of examples which illustrate that dictionaries are collections of entries with key-value pairs which adhere to a specific structure describable by their types.
 Through these examples, we observe how dictionaries are implemented in JavaScript with `Object` instances.

 We then relate how dictionaries in TypeScript demand proper type definition and annotation in order to achieve type safety and specificity and see how to apply proper types for dictionary keys and entries.
 We elaborate with examples how to implement open ended TypeScript dictionaries with index signatures and closed set dictionaries with TypeScript generic mapped types.

-Towards the later half, we cover type safe approaches to iterating over TS `Object` based dictionaries with `for...in` and `for...of` loops, with dictionary data extracted by `Object.keys()`, `Object.values()` and `Object.entries`, and traversing them using the `Array.prototype.map()` as an example.
-We also encounter and address how to solve a TypeScript `7503` type incompatibility error with the type assertion `as` operator while iterating over dictionary keys returned by `for...in` and `Object.keys()`.
+Towards the later half, we cover type safe approaches to iterating over TS `Object` based dictionaries with `for...in` and `for...of` loops.
+We consider dictionary data extracted with `Object.keys()`, `Object.values()` and `Object.entries`, and traversing them using `Array` iterators like `Array.prototype.map()` as an example.
+We also encounter a TypeScript `7503` type incompatibility error while iterating over dictionary keys returned by `Object.keys()` with a `for...in` loop, and address how to solve it with the type assertion `as` operator.

 Towards the end, we explore examples of implementing the same dictionary (`fictionalDictators`) features with the TypeScript `Record<>` utility and TS `Map` instances.